Jugolo/d13/ReadMe.txt

 RELEASE CANDIDATE 0
 ------------------------------------------------------------------------------------------

+V010 --- FIRST STABLE VERSION ---

+V010 * New building type: 'storvest' a hybrid building of a storage and a harvest building allows to both produce and store resources.

 V009 * Building/Upgrading duration can now be accelerated by investing more Workers (or InputResource in general).